EeethB/edgedata/cran-comments.md

   Possibly mis-spelled words in DESCRIPTION:
     CMS (8:41)
     DIY (3:46, 8:50)

+  CMS is the "Centers for Medicare and Medicaid Services" DIY is "Do-It-Yourself"

 ## Downstream dependencies
 This is a new package and has no downstream dependencies yet